 If the UE Slice-Maximum Bit Rate List IE is contained in RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node shall, if supported, store the received UE Slice Maximum Bit Rate List in the UE context, and use the received UE Slice Maximum Bit Rate value for each S-NSSAI for the concerned UE as specified in TS 23.501 [7].

-If the Positioning Information IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node shall, if supported, take it into account to allocate proper SRS resources and make corresponding response to LMF when positioning a UE.Interaction with the Retrieve UE Context Confirm procedure
+If the Positioning Information IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node shall, if supported, take it into account to allocate proper SRS resources and make corresponding response to LMF when positioning a UE.

+If the PNI-NPN Area Scope of MDT IE is included in the MDT Configuration-NR IE included in the RETRIEVE UE CONTEXT REQUEST message, the new NG-RAN node shall, if supported, use it to derive the MDT area scope for MDT measurement collections in PNI-NPN.
+Upon reception of the PNI-NPN Area Scope of MDT IE, the new NG-RAN node shall consider that the area scope for MDT measurement collections of PNI-NPN areas is defined only by the areas included in the PNI-NPN Area Scope of MDT IE.

+Interaction with the Retrieve UE Context Confirm procedure

 If the UE Context Reference at the S-NG-RAN IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node may use it to establish dual connectivity with the S-NG-RAN node and shall trigger the Retrieve UE Context Confirm procedure to the old NG-RAN node when the UE successfully resumes on the new NG-RAN node.